Zverev trial ends without verdict in exchange for payment of fine

 Lüders said the prosecution had then also agreed on this solution.

-She said that the reputation of Zverev and Patea could have been severly damaged if the court case had continued.
+She said that the reputation of Zverev and Patea could have been severely damaged if the court case had continued.

 Zverev's lawyer accused Patea on the first day that she made up the accusations.
 Patea testified behind closed doors on Monday and then reported sick.
 Her lawyer accused the Zverev side of a campaign against her.